MediaRon/bb-vapor-modules-pro/readme.txt

 Go to <a href="https://bbvapormodules.com/modules/">our modules section</a> to see a demonstration of all the modules.

 == Changelog ==

+= 1.1.5 =
+* Adding Category Grid module.
+* Fixing pagination in the Post Select module.
+* Fixing colors in Advanced Headings when there is a link.

 = 1.1.2 =
 * Fixing post pagination in Post Select box